rajabia/Privacy-Preserving-Reinforcement-Learning-Beyond-Expectation/README.md

 # Privacy-Preserving-Reinforcement-Learning-Beyond-Expectation
-Privacy-Preserving Reinforcement Learning Beyond Expectation:

-This code extends the [Privacy-preserving Q-Learning with Functional Noise in Continuous Spaces](https://github.com/wangbx66/differentially-private-q-learning) to add cumulative prospect theory (CPT) in discrete space enviroment.
+This code extends the [Privacy-preserving Q-Learning with Functional Noise in Continuous Spaces](https://github.com/wangbx66/differentially-private-q-learning) to support cumulative prospect theory (CPT) in discrete space enviroment.

 In [Privacy-Preserving Reinforcement Learning Beyond Expectation](https://arxiv.org/pdf/2203.10165), we incorporated cumulative prospect theory (CPT) into the objective of a reinforcement learning (RL) problem to quantify risk and used differential privacy to keep decision making hidden from external parties.